belaran/chezlesbarbus/Fosdem.2018.BigTalk.md

 USe Case
 ---

-`RPE` Brilliant, we know where to start.
-But now, to be more concrete, let's take an application as use case.
+`RPE` Brilliant, now we know where to start.
+So let's talk application in a bit more concrete manner.
+Let's see describ a potential use case for an app.

 `DPL` Yes, let's assume we have a regular, web-based Java app.
 A simple thing being deployed as WAR.

-`RPE` Yes, let's make it very simple.
-It does make any ads placement, it's not doing marketing, nor high frequency trading.
+`RPE` Let's make it very simple.
+An internal app for employee, nothing sexy, nor fancy: it does make any ads placement, it's not doing marketing, nor high frequency trading.
 No big data, hadoop, machine learning, not even social app,...

 `DPL` Cool.

-`RPE` A simple, internal, back end app, doing a mash up of internal data for your company employe.
-Nothing fancy.

-`RPE` We are not going win followers on Twitter with this, neither pick up girls at FOSDEM we this thing
+`RPE` I agree :) .
+We are not going win followers on Twitter with this, neither pick up girls at FOSDEM we this thing

 `DPL` No, we won't.